-One of the characteristics of private equity funds is that they have finite durations.75 However, selling private equity assets when the term of the fund ends may not always be optimal.76 In such cases, the GP can establish a continuation fund to acquire one or more portfolio companies from the legacy fund.77 Continuation funds are typically set up for a shorter period than the typical 10-year life of a legacy fund-up to
+One of the characteristics of private equity funds is that they have finite durations.
+66 However, selling private equity assets when the term of the fund ends, typically within 10 years, may not always be optimal.
+67 In such cases, the GP can establish a continuation fund to acquire one or more portfolio companies from the legacy fund.
+68